What is food safety?

 - All salads should be wrapped with a cling sheet of paper.

-Store the hot food in a bain-marie and cold food in cold cabinets as required.
+Store the hot food in a bain-marie and the cold food in cold cabinets as required.

-- All the foodservice equipment should be thoroughly cleaned before using it.
+- All the foodservice equipment should be thoroughly cleaned before use.

-- Food must be transferred onto the plate with a service spoon and fork, tongs, ladles, etc, and never by hand.
+- Food must be transferred onto the plate with a serving spoon and fork, tongs, and ladles, never by hand.

-- Hot food should be served hot and cold food cold.
+- Hot food should be served hot, and cold food should be served cold.

-- The food wastage should be pushed down in the trash lined with garbage disposable bags.
+- The food waste should be pushed down in the trash, lined with disposable garbage bags.

 - The washed items should be allowed to dry by themselves by placing them on a clean table.

-- There should not be any food stain operations, food must be handled carefully to prevent the multiplication of bacteria and cross-contamination.
+- There should not be any food staining operations; food must be handled carefully to prevent the multiplication of bacteria and cross-contamination.